natewoodward/natewoodward.github.io/_posts/2019-11-25-process-substitution-and-race-conditions.md

 there's also a race condition between the two `tee` processes, so sometimes it prints `"foo\nbar"` and other times it prints `"bar\nfoo"`.

-The accepted answer in the first SO link only uses one `tee` process, so it doesn't have that problem.
+[The accepted answer](https://stackoverflow.com/a/3403786) from the first SO link only uses one `tee` process, so it doesn't have that problem.
 But it *does* have the same race condition between the script and `tee` that we discussed before.
 We can solve that problem similarly to how we solved it above for the script with two `tee` processes, like so: